pmadinei/dl-img-pytorch/README.md

 * Pandas 1.1.2
 * Matplotlib 3.3.2

-# Implementation
+# Implementation & Results
-You can see all reports and code in jupyter notebook in eithor [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/PyTorch%20NN%20Image%20Classification.ipynb) as ipynb or [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/docs/Report.html) as HTML in your local computer.
+You can find all reports and codes in jupyter notebook in eithor [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/PyTorch%20NN%20Image%20Classification.ipynb) as ipynb

+or [HERE](https://github.com/pmadinei/dl-img-pytorch/blob/master/docs/Report.html) as HTML in your local computer.
 GOOD LUCK!